Skip to main content

 docker swarm init

-β€’ Initializes a Swarm cluster
+β€’ Turns the current Docker Engine into a single-node Swarm cluster

-β€’ current node becomes manager.
+β€’ the current node becomes the leader manager.

 docker swarm join